Convergence of normalized Betti numbers in nonpositive curvature: Spaces of spaces and simplicial approximation

-As mentioned in the introduction, there is a significant error in the very last line of Bowen's proof of this theorem.
-Below, we will prove a slightly more (and less) general theorem, Theorem \ref{Bowen2}.
+Below, we will prove a slightly more (and less) general result, Theorem \ref{Bowen2}.
 While it does not strictly imply Theorem \ref{Bowennnn}, it can be used in all Bowen's applications.
-See the beginning of the proof of Theorem \ref{Bowen2} at the end of the section for an explanation of the error in Bowen's argument.
+The proof essentially follows the Elek/Bowen argument, but we get around the continuity issue by only superimposing a fixed finite number of Poisson processes, creating an $\epsilon/2$-separated `almost net' $S_n\subset M_n$.
+While $S_n$ may not be a net, we show that it can be completed to a net using a small number of points, so the Betti numbers of the associated nerve complex still approximates that of $M_n$, allowing us to run the rest of the Elek/Bowen argument.

-To motivate the more general result, recall that Elek--Bowen's approach involves approximating each $M_n$ by the nerve complex $N$ associated to an open cover by balls centered at points of a suitable net $S \subset M$.
-Condition (3) is only used to say that the nerve is homotopy equivalent to $M_n$, so we should be able to state a version of Theorem \ref{bowenthm} in which (3) is omitted, if we talk about the Betti numbers of the nerve complexes instead of the Betti numbers of the $M_n$.
-To make a result that is compatible with the machinery of Gelander described in \S \ref{thickapproxsec}, it is also important for us to take nets in the $M_n$, but construct the corresponding nerves using balls in larger spaces $E_n$.
+To motivate the statement of the more general result, look again at the statement of Theorem \ref{Bowennnn}.
+Condition (3) is only used to say that the nerve complex is homotopy equivalent to $M_n$, so we should be able to state a version of Theorem \ref{Bowennnn} in which (3) is omitted, if we talk about the Betti numbers of the nerve complexes directly instead of the Betti numbers of the $M_n$.
+Next, to make a result that is compatible with the machinery of Gelander described in \S \ref{thickapproxsec}, it is also important for us to take nets in the $M_n$, but construct the corresponding nerves using balls in larger spaces $E_n$.
 In other words, we need to work with the \emph {extended mm-spaces} of \S \ref {mmsec}.

 To that end, we say that an extended mm-space $\mathfrak M = (M,\vol,E)$ is \emph {finite volume} or \emph{special} if the mm-space $M$ is.
 When $\mathfrak M$ has finite volume, we can construct a finite measure $\mu_{\mathfrak M}$ on $\mathbb M^{ext}$ by pushing forward $\vol$ under the map If $\mathfrak M_n=(M_n,\vol_n,E_n)$ is a sequence of extended mm-spaces, then we say that $(\mathfrak M_n)$ \emph{BS-converges} if the sequence of measures $\mu_{\mathfrak M_n}/\vol_n(M_n)$ weakly converges.